Gradient descent for unbounded convex functions on Hadamard manifolds and its applications to scaling problems: Acknowledgments

 \section{Acknowledgments}

-We thank Shin-ichi Ohta, Harold Nieuwboer, and Michael Walter for discussion, We also thank Taihei Oki and Tasuku Soma for comments and Shun Sato for suggesting~\cite{SanzSernaZygalakis2020}.
+We thank Shin-ichi Ohta, Harold Nieuwboer, and Michael Walter for discussion, Yuni Iwamasa, Taihei Oki and Tasuku Soma for comments, and Shun Sato for suggesting~\cite{SanzSernaZygalakis2020}.
+We also thank the referees for numerous helpful comments.
 The first author was supported by JSPS KAKENHI Grant Number JP21K19759, JP24K21315.
+The second author was supported by the European Union (ERC Starting Grant SYMOPTIC, 101040907) and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, 556164098).